U.S. Bancorp Foundation

 Reapplication Policy

 The foundation does not specify a mandatory waiting period for unsuccessful applicants.
-Declination does not reflect a negative appraisal of the organization or the value of its programs and services.
+Declination does not reflect a negative appraisal of the organisation or the value of its programmes and services.
 New Letters of Interest may be submitted at any time during the year.

 Application Success Factors